Temporal Team Semantics Revisited: Fragments of TeamCTL * and synchronous TeamLTL

-For the embedding into $\ateamctl(\subseteq)$, we use the same ideas as for the embedding into $\exteamctl( )$.
-The only difference here is that we have to construct a different version of the function $(\_)^*$ that makes use of the universally quantified instead of the existentially quantified modalities.
-It is given as follows:
+For the embedding into $\ateamctl(\subseteq)$, we use the same ideas as for the embedding into $\exteamctl(\bor)$.
+The only difference here is that we have to make use of the universally quantified instead of the existentially quantified modalities in the inductive definition of $\varphi^-$.
+For the non-trivial cases, $\varphi^-$ is given as follows: